openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 teams prefer to rename these files, which requires a video administrator to change each file name in the YouTube CMS.

+Multiple members of each course team can manage a YouTube channel without sharing an email address and password.
+Channel managers can rename or otherwise change files only in the channels that they can access.
+To manage a YouTube channel, your email address must be given management access.

-Video administrators can give a member of the course team management access to a channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
+Video administrators can give members of course teams management access to a channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
 To do so, they obtain the email addresses of one or more of the course team members and then invite them to manage the channel.
-Channel managers can rename or otherwise change files only in the channels that they can access.

 ===============================
 Adding a Channel Manager